Silo Inspection Components

 All of our inspections examine aspects known to be potential areas of failure.
 In general, this includes foundations, walls and roofs.
-For concrete silos it also includes cones or discharge configuration.
+For concrete silos, it also includes cones or discharge configuration.

+As with any structure, the roof generally receives the brunt of physical and environmental abuse.
+Proper roof maintenance is needed to keep the materials within the silo safe and dry and prevent further damage to other concrete structures.
 Silo roofs are subject to abuse from overfilling, explosions, vibrations and movement during silo loading or unloading and overloading, as well as environmental abuse.
-Buildup of excess material leaking from conveyors on top of the roof can put undue stress on the internal infrastructure and lead to roof sag which increases the risk of collapse.
+A buildup of excess material leaking from conveyors on top of the roof can put undue stress on the internal infrastructure and lead to roof sag, increasing the risk of collapse.